artyomtugaryov/dobblenet/docs/train_detector.md

 class_id = 56, name = Zebra, ap = 100.00%   	 (TP = 12, FP = 0)
 ```

-After stop the training the results (weights) are in `darknet/trainig` folder - `_best.weights` and `_last.weights`.
+After training is completed, the resulting weights can be found in
+`darknet/trainig` folder - `_best.weights` and `_last.weights`.

-## Evaluate accuracy measuarments

-To mesuare mean average precision for our neural network we can use darknet again:
+## Accuracy evaluation

+Darknet can also help with measuring quality of our neural network in terms of
+mean average precision:

 ```sh
 ./darknet detector map data/obj.data ../configs/dobblenet.darknet.cfg training/dobblenet_final.weights
 ```

-And as result we can of these command we can obserrve mAP for each class and for all validation dataset:
+As a result of execution of this command, mAP value is displayed for each class
+and for the whole validation set.

 ```
 CUDA-version: 11000 (11060), cuDNN: 8.0.4, GPU count: 1